← All Posts

 Build a Weekly Data Pipeline

-2. Monday/Tuesday: Load the data into your analysis tool (Excel, a database, or an analytics platform).
+2. Monday/Tuesday: Load the data into your analysis tool — Excel, a database, an analytics platform.

-4. Thursday/Friday: Take action on findings — contact your buyer about gaps, adjust forecasts, prepare for the next week.
+4. Thursday/Friday: Act on findings.
+Contact your buyer about gaps, adjust forecasts, prep for next week.

 Track Week-Over-Week Trends

-With weekly data, trend analysis becomes critical.
-A single week's numbers are noisy.
-But 4-week, 13-week, and 52-week trends tell you whether your business is growing, shrinking, or holding steady.
+A single week's numbers are noisy and mostly useless on their own.
+Four-week, 13-week, and 52-week trends tell you whether your business is actually growing, shrinking, or flat.

 Compare TY vs. LY

-Scintilla scorecard data includes both This Year (TY) and Last Year (LY) comparisons for most metrics.
-Use these to separate genuine performance changes from seasonal patterns.
-A 15% sales dip looks alarming until you realize the same dip happened last year at this time.
+Scintilla's scorecard data includes This Year and Last Year comparisons for most metrics.
+Use them.
+A 15% sales dip looks alarming until you see the same dip happened last year.
+Seasonal patterns explain a lot — don't panic until you've checked LY.

 Cross-Reference Datasets